unearth4334/media_scoring/DATABASE_CONFIG.md

 - Use connection pooling and SSL for production PostgreSQL connections
 - Regularly rotate database passwords and credentials

-## Migration from SQLite to PostgreSQL

-1. Set up PostgreSQL server and create database
-2. Set `DATABASE_URL` environment variable
-3. Restart the application - it will automatically use PostgreSQL
-4. Existing SQLite data must be migrated manually if needed

 The application will create necessary tables automatically when connecting to a new PostgreSQL database.